GFlores17/GFlores17/README.md

 My current project is to recreate my last passion project (tournament managing software) as a mobile app using Dart/Android Studio (as opposed to the C++ based Desktop version I created prior).

 NOTE: "Jackbox Tournament Manager" has no affiliation with Jackbox Games.
-I just wanted a way to track tournaments my friends would host playing their games and I used their logo/namesake for inspiration.
+I just wanted a way to track tournaments my friends and I would host last summer during the 1st half of quarantine.
 ![GIF of Desktop App using QT Framework](https://user-images.githubusercontent.com/34392518/117534117-f2ec4580-afa4-11eb-807c-27548b5d505b.gif)